MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/cortana-design-guidelines.md

 >[!WARNING]
 > This feature is no longer supported as of the Windows 10 May 2020 Update (version 2004, codename "20H1").
+>
+> See [Cortana in Microsoft 365](/microsoft-365/admin/misc/cortana-integration) for how Cortana is transforming modern productivity experiences.

 These guidelines and recommendations describe how your app can best use **Cortana** to interact with the user, help them accomplish a task, and communicate clearly how it's all happening.